FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Add the ability to edit the status for the seller (clickable state tracking bullets)
+- Send notifications when an order entity associated info was added or edited
 - Show the user orders in a reversed way
 - Add the seller order history page (Mes ventes) (getSellerOrders)
 - Write the custom entities for